 Perchloroethylene is a chemical, sometimes referred to as PCE or PERC.
 Other names include perchlor, and tetrachloroethylene.
 For this sheet, we will use the PCE abbreviation.

 PCE has been used as a degreaser and dry-cleaning agent.
-It has also been in paints, spot and paint removers, adhesives, printing inks, household cleaners and glues.
+It has also been in paint, spot and paint removers, adhesives, printing inks, household cleaners, and glues.

 How would I be exposed to PCE?